• Skip to main content

 The bridge is recognizable by its rusty orange colour, which compliments the hills and stands out against the ocean and sky.
 Many consider it to be the most photographed bridge in the world.

 Its two signature towers stand at a height of 227 metres (746 feet).
-Even after living in the city for 15 years, I still make time to see and cross the Golden Gate bridge every time I visit San Francisco.
+Even after living in the city for 15 years, I still make time to see and cross the Golden Gate Bridge every time I visit San Francisco.

-Brooklyn Bridge in New York
+Brooklyn Bridge in New York City, USA

 Brooklyn Bridge in New York City